SaferSocietyGroup/suab/README.md

 # suab - The build system you already know

 suab is a continuous integration system that tries to get out of the way.
-You create a docker image that can does whatever it is you do in your builds and suab handles the logs and artifacts for you.
+You create a docker image that does whatever it is you do in your builds and suab handles the logs and artifacts for you.
 It solves the same problem as e.g. Jenkins and Bamboo, but its DSL is bash and everything is under source control.

 > **If you can build in a shell, you can build in docker.
 If you can build in docker, you can build it on suab.**